troglobit/finit/doc/config.md

 **Syntax:** `runparts [progress] [sysv] <DIR>`

 Call [run-parts(8)][] on `DIR` to run start scripts.
-All executable files, or scripts, in the directory are called, in alphabetic order.
-The scripts in this directory are executed at the very end of runlevel `S`, [bootstrap][].
+All executable files in the directory are called, in alphabetic order.
+The scripts in this directory are executed at the very end of runlevel `S`.

 A common use-case for runparts scripts is to create and enable/disable services, which Finit will then apply when changing runlevel from S to